111 Academy, Suite 100

 In the early 1990s, three University of California researchers united behind a simple yet innovative idea: let's teach math the way children learn—through visuals and experiences.
 In 1998, they created an independent nonprofit now known as MIND Research Institute.
 They applied that experiential learning approach to the development of innovative, visually-based software games, leading to the creation of Spatial-Temporal (ST) Math®.
 ST Math is a visual instructional program that builds a deep conceptual understanding of math through rigorous learning and creative problem solving.
 The program deeply engages, motivates, and challenges students toward higher achievement.
 Through ongoing research, we continue to investigate key questions about learning, mathematics, and how the brain works.
 We work to create unique and effective learning environments for students and teachers, both in and out of the classroom.

-MIND is currently reaching over 1.2 million students and 53,000 teachers in more than 3,900 schools across the country.
+MIND is currently reaching over 1.2 million students and 56,000 teachers in more than 4,300 schools across the country.
 Headquartered in Irvine, we serve a large number of students and teachers in Orange County and the surrounding Southern California regions.
-As we continue to scale, our goal is to positively impact 3 million students/year by 2021.

 The demand for workers in science, technology, engineering and math (STEM) fields continues to grow.
 Having a deep conceptual understanding of math creates the problem-solving foundation that all areas of STEM are built on.
 From our visual instructional ST Math program, to our ongoing research, to our community-based initiatives and partnerships, we are equipping students to be the problem solvers the future workforce--and the world--needs.Schools using ST Math have repeatedly proven to double or triple their growth in math proficiency compared to non-ST Math schools on state assessments.
 In March 2018, WestEd released a study on ST Math (the largest of its kind) -- 42,000 students in 240 schools representing 78 districts across 14 states.
 Two outcomes were evaluated: average math scale scores and the proportion of students who were proficient or above in math.
 For both measures, grades that implemented ST Math with fidelity improved significantly more than similar grades that did not use the program.